spitfire8790/learn2code/Phase-0-Absolute-Beginnings/Module-0.3-CSS-Fundamentals.md

 ## Introduction

 CSS (Cascading Style Sheets) transforms your structured HTML content into visually appealing, professionally designed websites.
-If HTML is the skeleton of your property website, CSS is the paint, furniture, and interior design that makes it attractive and usable.
+If HTML is the skeleton of your website, CSS is the paint, furniture, and interior design that makes it attractive and usable.

-For property websites, CSS becomes particularly crucial because visual presentation directly impacts user engagement and trust.
+For websites, CSS becomes particularly crucial because visual presentation directly impacts user engagement and trust.
 Property seekers make quick judgements based on visual appeal, and professional styling can significantly influence their perception of both the website and the properties being marketed.

-This module focuses on practical CSS skills specifically relevant to property websites: creating attractive property cards, responsive layouts that work on all devices, and interactive elements that enhance user experience.
+This module focuses on practical CSS skills specifically relevant to websites: creating attractive property cards, responsive layouts that work on all devices, and interactive elements that enhance user experience.

 ## Section 1: CSS Fundamentals and Syntax